Animal Crackers (1930 film): Plot

 Society matron Mrs. Rittenhouse hosts a weekend party at her Long Island mansion to honor African explorer Captain Jeffrey T. Spaulding, who has recently returned from his expeditions.
-The entertainment includes the unveiling of art patron Roscoe W. Chandler's newly acquired painting, After The Hunt, by the artist Beaugard.
+The entertainment includes the unveiling of art patron Roscoe W. Chandler's newly acquired painting, After the Hunt, by the celebrated artist, Beaugard.
 Musicians Signor Emanuel Ravelli and his silent partner, known only as the Professor, are among the guests.
-Captain Spaulding arrives in a sedan chair to cheers ("Hooray for Captain Spaulding") and announces his immediate departure ("Hello, I Must Be Going").
+Borne on a sedan chair by African natives, Captain Spaulding arrives and announces his immediate departure ("Hello, I Must Be Going") and Mrs. Rittenhouse and the guests sing his praises ("Hooray for Captain Spaulding").

-Mrs. Rittenhouse's daughter, Arabella, plans to advance her fiancé John Parker's artistic career.
-John painted a nearly perfect copy of the Beaugard work during his studies, and the couple intends to swap his version for the original.
+Mrs. Rittenhouse's daughter, Arabella, hits on a plan to advance her fiancé John Parker's artistic career: John painted a nearly perfect copy of the Beaugard work during his studies, and the couple intends to swap his version for the original.
 They hope the deception, when revealed, will impress Chandler with John's talent.
-Arabella enlists Ravelli's assistance in executing the switch.
+Arabella enlists Ravelli to switch the paintings.

-Two other guests—Grace Carpenter and Mrs. Whitehead—have a similar plan, though their motivation is to embarrass Mrs. Rittenhouse.
-Grace has also created a copy of the painting, but it is a poor imitation.
-They persuade Hives, the Rittenhouse butler and Mrs. Whitehead's former employee, to make their substitution.
+Two other party guests—Mrs. Whitehead and Grace Carpenter—have a similar plan, though their motivation is to embarrass Mrs. Rittenhouse.
+Grace had also copied the Beaugard in art school, but it is a poor imitation.
+Hives, the Rittenhouse butler, is persuaded by Grace and Mrs. Whitehead, his former employer, to substitute their painting.
 In their ignorance of the first plot, they inadvertently remove John's superior copy rather than the original.

-Ravelli and the Professor encounter Chandler and recognize him as "Abie," a fish peddler from Czechoslovakia operating under an assumed identity.
+Ravelli and the Professor encounter Chandler and recognize him as "Abie", a fish peddler from Czechoslovakia operating under an assumed identity.
 (Note: Some sources incorrectly state that Ravelli identifies the character as "Abe Kabibble".
-In the scene, "Abe Kabibble" is only one of the names Ravelli guesses before correctly saying "Abie".
+In the scene, "Abe Kabibble" is only one of the names Ravelli guesses before correctly arriving at "Abie".
 Abe Kabibble was the lead character in the contemporary comic strip Abie the Agent, and looks similar to the Chandler character.)
 During a nighttime thunderstorm that plunges the mansion into darkness, Ravelli and the Professor attempt their own painting switch, only to be interrupted by Captain Spaulding and Mrs. Rittenhouse.
-(Note: Film scholars have noted that the brothers' characters appear to be played by stand-ins during the blackout sequence where the paintings are switched.
-No known documentation indicates whether stand-ins were used, nor why they would have been used, or what their identities would have been.
-Some have hypothesized that Zeppo may have doubled for Groucho, since he sometimes did so on stage, but there is no evidence of this.
-Matthew Coniam, author of The Annotated Marx Brothers, identifies the brothers' official stand-ins as Jack Cooper (for Harpo), Packey O'Gatty (for Chico), and Henry Van Bousen (for Groucho).)
+(Note: Some film scholars have noted that the brothers' characters may be played by stand-ins during the blackout sequence where the paintings are switched.
+The author Matthew Coniam, author of The Annotated Marx Brothers, who documented this, was unable to find out why they might have been used.
+Some have hypothesized that Zeppo may have doubled for Groucho, since he sometimes did so on stage, but there is no direct evidence of this.
+Coniam was able to identify the brothers' official stand-ins as Jack Cooper (for Harpo), Packey O'Gatty (for Chico), and Henry Van Bousen (for Groucho).)